 - 1 teaspoon lemon zest + more for garnish

 - drizzle of honey for garnish

 For Strawberry Chocolate Toast

-- 1 tsp hazelnut spread I used Nocciolata
+- 1 teaspoon hazelnut spread I used Nocciolata

 - Preheat your air fryer to 350°F. (see notes below for oven instructions)

 - Using a fork or your fingers, gently press down in the middle of your bread slices.
 You want to create a well in the center of your bread for your custard to rest in. (see the video for a demonstration)

 - Place your bread on to the tray for your air fryer.

 - In a small bowl whisk together the egg, yogurt, and honey.